slerman12/Help-me/3-Disproof.md

 Chris Kanan suggested I innovate a new reinforcement learning systems algorithm.
 That in itself is a huge suggestion.
 Other than that, no other concrete research plan advice was provided.
 [Here](https://github.com/slerman12/Builder/commit/e8b896c75bdeb388995af912a25108dfa16a92f9) is the commit in which I innovated a new reinforcement learning systems algorithm, just prior to the July 24th date when I was notified that my stipend was going to be cut and 2nd advisor leaving.

 Can edit to: [Here](https://github.com/AGI-init/UnifiedML/blob/ef14f7ff14b0b494d14bc8ee4bfe8925ad2a1fb3/ML/World/Replay.py#L566-L607) is the accelerated and parallelized sampling without replacement for RL algorithm with adaptive, truly-shared RAM memory, memory-mapping, and dynamically growing Replay storage, and [here](https://github.com/slerman12/Builder/commit/e8b896c75bdeb388995af912a25108dfa16a92f9) is one of the commits as I finished implementing it, just prior to the July 24th date when I was notified that my stipend was going to be cut and 2nd advisor leaving.

+1. PhD students are employees
+2. Employees are not slaves
+3. Slaves are involuntary workers whose work has not yet been paid for - it can be paid for later via reparations
+4. To pay for work requires a living wage
+5. University of Rochester’s PhD student stipend is below New York state’s official living wage
+6. Voluntary vs. involuntary is evidenced by what people would choose to do without guarantee of pay